Annotation Interface Injector

 If the binding is marked as optional (i.e. the component is created by a method annotated with

-in a type annotated with the Fragment
+Nullable in a type annotated with the Fragment annotation, or it is an

-is not optional then the compiler generates an error as it is not able to determine statically that the
+compiler generates an error as it is not able to determine statically that the service will be available.

-If no matching binding is found then the compiler will attempt to look for a class annotated with
+If no matching binding is found then the compiler will attempt direct auto-discovery by looking

-that has the same name as the type of the service.
-If found and the type matches the service
+for a class annotated with Injectable that has the same name as the type of the service.

-then the class will be added to the set of components created.
-If not found and the service is not optional then
+If found and the type matches the service then the class will be added to the set of components

-the compiler will generate an error.
+then the compiler will generate an error.

-The generated class will have the name of the type annotated with the @Injector
+The generated class will have the name of the type annotated with the @Injector annotation

-.
-For example, the class mybiz.MyInjector
+prepended with Sting_.
+For example, the class mybiz.MyInjector will produce

-.
+an implementation named mybiz.Sting_MyInjector.
 Nested classes are also supported but their names

-. i.e. The nested class named mybiz.MyOuterClass.MyInjector
+have the $ sign replaced with a _. i.e. The nested class named mybiz.MyOuterClass.MyInjector

 will generate an implementation named mybiz.MyOuterClass_Sting_MyInjector